ajay-gandhi/alfred/README.md

 Things to do, in order of urgency:

-* Volunteer for order pickup
+* Volunteer for order pickup (also requires undoing feature)
 * Per-restaurant favorite
 * Adding tip to reach minimum
 * Reducing tip to fit within budget